Health insurance in Brazil

 Maternity in Brazil

-- Type of delivery (normal, natural or caesarean) ;
+• The type of delivery (normal, natural or Caesarean);

-You’ll give birth using conventional medical intervention methods such as epidurals.
+You will give birth using conventional methods of medical intervention such as epidurals.
 Only natural methods will be used during your delivery, such as hot water baths and massages to relieve pain.
 Finally, Caesarean delivery is much more expensive than other methods (55% of deliveries in Brazil are by Caesarean section).

 Anesthesia includes the cost of anesthesia and the anesthetist’s fees.

-These costs vary according to the hospital chosen, the structure of the room during the stay, the delivery room and the care infrastructure.
+These costs vary according to the hospital chosen, the structure of the room during the stay, the delivery room and the care infrastructure.q

 Should I take out private health insurance for expatriates in Brazil?

-When you expatriate to Brazil, make sure you take out private health insurance for expatriates, as it will provide you with cover against private sector healthcare costs.
+When expatriating to Brazil, make sure you take out private health insurance for expatriates.
+It will cover you against private-sector healthcare costs.

 If you are an employee in Brazil, you can join SUS, Brazil’s universal health insurance scheme.
 However, it will only cover public healthcare.
 On the other hand, the public health sector is very limited due to its difficult access, with demand far outstripping capacity.
 This means extremely long waiting times for consultations.
 If you are admitted to the emergency room, you may have to wait several days before a doctor can examine you.
 The quality of care is very average, even mediocre, in some public facilities.
 Healthcare staff are less qualified, and hospitals are much less well-equipped than in the private sector.

 As an expatriate, it’s essential to take out private insurance.
-An international insurance policy for Brazil offers many advantages, allowing you to turn to the private sector whenever you need healthcare.
+An insurance policy for Brazil offers many advantages, allowing you to turn to the private sector whenever you need health care.
 Waiting times are much shorter, healthcare staff are much more qualified, doctors have degrees from Europe’s leading universities, and hospitals are equipped with state-of-the-art medical equipment.

 Which expatriate private health insurance should I take out in Brazil, and for whom?